nigelfiler/Marine_Water_Meter/README.md

 - Installation requires drilling into the black tank and water tank and running twin core cable from the tanks to the Arduino

 ## Future Ideas
-- Rotary encoder can be used with the board to select other functions
+- Rotary encoder is supported on the PCB need to create code for the board to select other functions as required
-- Could be used to monitor fridge temperatures
-- Air quality monitor
+- Air quality monitor based on BME688 has been added to the hardware design.
+Needs to be coded.
+Can be used to monitor Temperature, Humidity, Pressure and Gas.

-## Video Showing Operation
+## Video Showing Operation (Earlier version)
   https://www.youtube.com/shorts/WlagKgHyAQc